mtlynch/mtlynch.io/_posts/2019-09-24-hiring-content-writers.md

 This guide is for people like me: small business owners who want to outsource writing to a professional.
 You can follow this guide with a monthly writing budget that's as low as $150, but it will work even for mid-range budgets up to $2,000-$3,000 per month.

-If you need a dirt cheap writer to churn out content for your spam blog, this guide isn't for you.
+If you need a dirt-cheap writer to churn out content for your spam blog, this guide isn't for you.
 Conversely, if you're a Fortune 500 company who can blow $50k on a writing project without noticing, most of the strategies I describe won't apply.

 ## What is a content writer?

 There are three main types of freelance writers.
-To understand how to hire a content writer, you should understand how they differ from other types of writers:
+Before hiring a content writer, you should understand how they differ from other types of writers:

 | Type of writer | What they write | Examples |
 |----------------|-----------------|----------|